Top Sewer Inspection Equipment and Technology

-There are typically four steps to a successful CIPP project: inspect line, clean the line, assess, then repair.
+There are typically four steps to a successful CIPP project: inspect the line, clean the line, assess, then repair.

-Updated and new technology – crawler robots – are used to inspect these infrastructures, both before and after the project is complete.
+Updated and new technology for sewer inspections – crawler robots – are used to inspect these infrastructures, both before and after the project is complete.
 These underground cameras are necessary because municipalities, homeowners, business owners, or private utilities need to know what is going on before using the CIPP method to repair.

 All of these changes and modifications have been driven by industry demand.
 There are more products available in the market that offer a wider variety for contractors and owners.
 These changes and offerings have allowed smaller municipalities to acquire systems that meet their needs to complete work in-house.